 Keiser University reserves the right to make any change in tuition, fees, curriculum or any phase of its program where it is the opinion of the administration that the students or the university will benefit.
 Such changes may be made without further notice.
 Tuition is charged by the semester as stated above.
+Proration of tuition upon withdrawal is explained in the catalog.
 An academic transcript will not be released if the student has a balance with the institution for any reason.

-^{}Students are responsible for the cost of their travel, accommodations, food, and other expenses.
+Students are responsible for the cost of their travel, accommodations, food, and other expenses.